sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/index.md

 ## Implicit vs Explicit Input

 A special configuration attribute available to all transforms is input.
 If the input attribute is not specified, this is referred to as implicit input, and the system determines the input based on what is configured.
 If the input attribute is specified, then this is referred to as explicit input, and the system's input is ignored in favor of whatever the transform explicitly specifies.
 A good way to understand this concept is to walk through an example.
-Imagine that IdentityNow has the following:
+Imagine that Identity Security Cloud has the following:

 - An account on Source 1 with department set to `Services`.
 - An account on Source 2 with department set to `Engineering`.